maxpou/maxpou.fr/content/posts/2019/2019-11-28-git-cheat-sheet/index.md

 ## 🕹Execute command on each commit when rebasing

-For massives features, you might end-up with a branch with a few commit inside.
-And then test are failing and you want to identify the "guilty commit".
+For massives features, you might end up with a branch with a few commits inside.
+And then tests are failing and you want to identify the "guilty commit".
 You can use `rebase --exec` to execute a command on each commit of the history.

 ```bash